TNO/gLTSdiff/docs/library-overview.md

 States are represented by the `State` class.
 Transitions are represented by the `Transition` class.
-The `GLTSs` class has some methods to work with multiple GLTSs, such as computing computing common outgoing transitions for states from different GLTSs.
+The `GLTSs` class has some methods to work with multiple GLTSs, such as computing common outgoing transitions for states from different GLTSs.

 gLTSdiff by default includes a few specialized GLTS representations: